AlexQ0807/frontend-snap-landing-page/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.0.3.

+## The challenge

+This is a solution to [Intro section with dropdown navigation](https://www.frontendmentor.io/challenges/intro-section-with-dropdown-navigation-ryaPetHE5).

+Your challenge is to build out this intro section with dropdown navigation and get it looking as close to the design as possible.

+You can use any tools you like to help you complete the challenge.
+So if you've got something you'd like to practice, feel free to give it a go.

+Your users should be able to:

+- View the relevant dropdown menus on desktop and mobile when interacting with the navigation links
+- View the optimal layout for the content depending on their device's screen size
+- See hover states for all interactive elements on the page

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.